Heisenberg-Limited Quantum Metrology without Ancillae

-In a prototypical setup, one would like to estimate $\theta$, given $N$ copies of an unknown quantum channel $\mathcal E_\theta$ in each round of the experiment.
-Independently estimating each copy of $\mathcal E_\theta$ results in a mean squared error (MSE) $\delta \theta^2$ following the standard quantum limit (SQL) $1/N$.
-By leveraging quantum entanglement in preparing a probe state (parallel strategy), or coherently applying a sequence of $\mathcal E_\theta$ interleaved with control operations (sequential strategy), the ultimate limit of $\delta\theta^2$ is the Heisenberg limit (HL) $1/N^2$.
-The $1/N^2$ scaling is known to hold for unitary channel estimation \cite{Yuan15PRL}, but is susceptible to noise \cite{Demkowicz-Dobrzanski2012}.
-It is thus a desideratum to investigate what types of noisy channels can achieve the HL, and whether and how the HL can be recovered by active control given $N$ noisy channels.
+In a prototypical setup, one would like to estimate a parameter $\theta$, given $N$ queries to an unknown quantum channel $\mathcal E_\theta$ in each round of the experiment.
+By leveraging quantum entanglement in preparing a probe state (parallel strategy) \cite{giovannetti2004quantum,Giovannetti2006PRL} or coherently applying a sequence of $\mathcal E_\theta$ interleaved with control operations (sequential strategy) \cite{Giovannetti2006PRL,vanDam07PRL,Demkowicz14PRL}, the ultimate limit of mean squared error (MSE), $\delta \hat{\theta}^2$, is the Heisenberg limit (HL), $1/N^2$.
+The $1/N^2$ scaling is known to hold for unitary channel estimation \cite{Yuan15PRL} but is susceptible to noise \cite{Demkowicz-Dobrzanski2012}, which sometimes results in the standard quantum limit (SQL) $1/N$, hindering the quantum scaling advantage.
+It is thus a desideratum to investigate under what types of noise the HL is still achievable.

-Quantum channel estimation follows either the HL or the SQL in the asymptotic limit $N \rightarrow \infty$.
-Extensive research has focused on identifying the ultimate precision limit for a given quantum channel \cite{Fujiwara2008,Escher2011,Demkowicz-Dobrzanski2012,Kolodynski_2013NJP,Demkowicz14PRL,Zhou2021PRXQ,Kurdzialek23PRL}, which signifies whether a quantum scaling advantage can exist.
-Both parallel and sequential strategies achieve the same optimal asymptotic scaling \cite{Kurdzialek23PRL}.
-However, in order to attain the optimal precision limit, it is in general assumed that one has unbounded quantum memory when $N \rightarrow \infty$.
-When the HL can be achieved with sequential strategies, there is no need for the unbounded memory, but the noiseless ancilla and the syndrome measurements are required for repeatedly applying quantum error correction (QEC) \cite{Demkowicz-Dobrza2017PRX,Zhou2018NC,Zhou2021PRXQ}.
+Extensive research has focused on identifying the ultimate precision limit for quantum channel estimation \cite{Fujiwara2008,Escher2011,Demkowicz-Dobrzanski2012,Kolodynski_2013NJP,Demkowicz14PRL,Sekatski2017quantummetrology,Demkowicz-Dobrza2017PRX,Zhou2018NC,Zhou2021PRXQ,Kurdzialek23PRL}.
+The optimal precision follows either the HL or the SQL, depending on whether the channel to be estimated satisfies the ``Hamiltonian-not-in-Kraus-span'' (HNKS) condition \cite{Zhou2021PRXQ}.
+However, the attainability of optimal limits generally assumes access to unbounded quantum memory when $N \rightarrow \infty$.
+When the HL can be achieved with sequential strategies, there is no need for the unbounded memory, but noiseless ancillae and syndrome measurements are required for repeatedly applying quantum error correction (QEC) \cite{Demkowicz-Dobrza2017PRX,Zhou2018NC,Zhou2021PRXQ}.